vah-most/aimo-ui/docs/AimoPagination.md

 ## API

-Below is the list of all the props that can be use with `<AimoPagination>` component.
+Below is the list of all the props that can be used with `<AimoPagination>` component.

 | Name                           | Type       | Default | Description                                                                                                                               |
 | ------------------------------ | ---------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------- |